swlaschin/fsharpforfunandprofit.com/series/domain-driven-design-in-fsharp.md

 Meanwhile, please see the [Designing with Types](/series/designing-with-types.html) series, which covers similar ground.

-I'll also be giving a talk on this topic at [NDC London 2013](https://ndc-london.oktaset.com/t-11692).
+I have done a talk on this topic as well.
+You can [see it here](/ddd/).